apache/datafusion/docs/source/user-guide/sql/subqueries.md

 [aggregations](/user-guide/sql/aggregate_functions.html) may be required in the inner query.

-**Note:** Because correlated subqueries depend on the outer query and typically must execute for each row returned by the outer query, correlated subqueries are **less performant** than non-correlated subqueries.
+**Note:** DataFusion internally rewrites correlated subqueries into JOINs to improve performance.
+In general correlated subqueries are **less performant** than non-correlated subqueries.

 ### Non-correlated subqueries